• Skip to main content

 10. Military Jacket:

 Military Jackets have been timeless outerwear.
-Military attires have always inspired clothing trends as their uniform also bears a sense of power and pride.
+The Military attires have always inspired clothing trends as their uniform also bears a sense of power and pride.
 These jackets are also called Field Jackets, and the garment has a lot of pockets.
-Since the Military Jackets are roomy and lightweight, hence one can choose to layer up their style underneath the jacket.
+Since the Military Jackets are roomy and lightweight, one can choose to layer up their style underneath the jacket.

 11. Blouson Jacket: